 This class is for students who already have comprehensive training in the identification and basic analysis of human skeletal remains.
 It will be necessary for students who are developing research topics for their Master’s theses in osteoarchaeology, and of value to students who want to acquire the knowledge necessary to undertake doctoral research that involves human osteology.

 The course emphasises how the application of scientific methods and the integration of biological and archaeological evidence to research hypotheses can aid in enhancing our reconstructions of human history.
-Methods covered include biomechanics, joint disease, dental disease, and infectious disease.
+Methods covered include stable isotope analysis, biomechanics, joint disease, dental disease, and infectious disease.

 To develop an understanding of current methodological and theoretical topics in biological anthropology;

 To increase knowledge about science-based approaches within the field of osteoarchaeology;